Submissions

 • For text, use 12-point font with one-inch margins and indented first lines.

-• Each page of the entire manuscript should be numbered in sequence (not by chapter.)
+• Each page of the manuscript should be numbered in sequence (not by chapter.)

 • Spellcheck and proofread your manuscript before submission.
-Ideally, this should be nearly ready to publish.
+Ideally, it should be nearly ready to publish.
 Your submission should represent your best work; we do not want a first draft.

-• For children’s picture books, please submit artwork along with your manuscript.
+• If your book has illlustrations, please submit artwork along with your manuscript.
 If you do not have artwork but wish to submit anyway, we can discuss the illustrations via email.
 (We do not currently have an illustrator on staff.)

-• If you are under 18, parental/guardian approval is NOT necessary to submit a manuscript.
-However, if your manuscript is accepted for publication, parental/guardian consent WILL BE required before we can move forward.
+• If you are considered a minor in the US (under 18), parental/guardian approval is not necessary to submit a manuscript.
+However, if your manuscript is accepted for publication, parental/guardian consent will be required before we can move forward.

 Once you have submitted your manuscript to us, we ask that you allow us at least four weeks for a response.